 On my left arm and hand, I have two identical scars.
 I received both in the exact same way, doing the exact same activity … two years apart.
 I know what you’re thinking, but no, I wasn’t bull-fighting.
-Nor was I bungy-jumping, sky-diving or knife-throwing, although when I want to impress someone, I claim to have done all of those things.
+Nor was I bungy-jumping, sky-diving or knife-throwing.
 No, I earned my scars during a different teeth-clenching, death-defying activity: teaching.
 Both times, I was teaching a history lesson about the Revolutionary period to a group of homeschooled children, and both times I dribbled hot wax on myself while demonstrating the safe and proper way to wax and seal an envelope.

 My husband has since forbidden me to play with sealing wax.

 Over the years, people have asked me about those scars.
 I’m always happy — almost eager — to share the stories of my near-death experiences.
 “See how much I love children?”
 I say, pointing to the proof.
 “See what I’m willing to suffer for the furtherance of their education?”

 Scars are the landmarks of a life.
 They reveal something about their owners: you’re a dare-devil, or you’re accident-prone, or you’re reckless.
 Scars tell your story.